San7o/Brenta-Engine/README.md

-The engine provides functions to interact with the window in `ECS::Screen`, some OpenGL helper functions in `ECS::GL`, a nice `ECS::Logger`, input handling with `ECS::Input` and more!
+The engine provides functions to interact with the window in `ECS::Screen`, some OpenGL helper functions in `ECS::GL`, a nice `ECS::Logger`, input handling with `ECS::Input`, manage time with `ECS::Time`, display text with `ECS::Text` and more!

 The main loop calls `World::Tick()`.
 At each tick, all the Systems will be called in the order they were added in